0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 The unit for the price limit is `wei`.

-Setting a price limit means that any transaction processed by the current node will need to have a gas price **higher** then the set price limit, otherwise it will not be included in a block.
+Setting a price limit means that any transaction processed by the current node will need to have a gas price **higher** than the set price limit, otherwise it will not be included into a block.

 Having the majority of nodes respect a certain price limit enforces the rule that transactions in the network cannot be below a certain price threshold.